As a child, you probably remember your parents nagging you to brush your teeth.

-As a child you probably remember your parents nagging you to brush your teeth.
-As a child you might not have seen the importance, but hopefully as you have gotten older you understand why.
+As a child, you might not have seen the importance, but hopefully, as you have gotten older you understand why.

 Hey, if you are anything like me, a visit to the dentist today still gets a gentle reminder to brush better!

 I bet though your parents never told you to brush your tongue?

 However, with up to 90% of bad breath cases being traced back to the tongue it is somewhat surprising we were not encouraged and still are not today (from my observations) to clean that tongue.

 Orabrush is in part a solution to this issue.
 Whilst it requires you to do the brushing, it has been designed to be more effective at cleaning the tongue than your regular toothbrush.

 Whilst I do not have scientific data for you on how effective it actually is, I was amazed at how different my tongue and mouth felt after cleaning.

 The thin coating on the bristles after cleaning certainly showed me it was doing something and the feeling of the bristles on the tongue certainly felt like it was working.

 In the USA the price changes depending on where you buy the Orabrush.

 Some of the best prices can be found on Amazon, where a pack of 4 can cost as little as $14 but on average you are looking at around $20 for a pack of 4.